 Cheese Stuffed Keftedes

 Just when you thought that you couldn’t feel any more guilty eating big mounds of marinated meats and kebabs, the Greeks find a way!
 These keftedes are delicious marinated meat kebabs whose insides are stuffed with melted cheese.

 A Greek gyro is made using beef, pork, or chicken.
 The meat is prepared on a rotisserie before being served with fries, chopped onions, and salad.
 Then, the ingredients are wrapped in pita bread.

 The dishes contained here are the homemade classics that Greeks will often enjoy at home with their families.
 They are great choices when wondering what to eat in Greece though, and can be found at many tavernas and authentic Greek restaurants.

-Supermarkets and some buffet style eateries also serve a lot of these dishes in single portions to take home for just a few euros.
+Supermarkets and some buffet-style eateries also serve a lot of these dishes.
+You can take home single portions for just a few euros.

 Greek moussaka could be compared to lasagne but without the pasta.
 It consists of minced meat (typically lamb), aubergines, onions and vegetables and of course, a creamy bechamel sauce.

 The dish consists of ground meat (beef or lamb), lines of penne pasta and delicious bechamel sauce.
 If you order this dish at a restaurant, it is typically served piping hot in an adorable single-portion ceramic dish.

 Dolmas are served hot and are often stuffed with pine nuts, herbs and cooked rice.
 Vegetarian versions are often available.

 Food and family are two of the most important things in Greek culture.
 The Greeks will sit down and enjoy meals together as the rule, not the exception.